Basics of Infection Prevention & Control in the Post-COVID-19 World

 The COVID_19 pandemic has challenged infection prevention and control practices.
 This course will review how COVID-19 spreads, what signs and symptoms of COVID-19 are, and report illness.
 It will review what your role is in reporting suspicions of respiratory illness.
 It will review the basics of infection prevention and control practices including the future of infection prevention and control.

-This course is appropriate for all people who work in nursing homes.
+This course is appropriate for all people who work in nursing homes, assisted living, and ID/DD facilities.

 - Discuss what COVID-19 is